"We believe the Scriptures to be the inerrant, infallible Word of God, as found within the 66 books from Genesis to Revelation."

 A History of Separation from Error

 The first major error to gain wide acceptance in Christianity was the establishment of a Church power-structure (started around 200 AD).
-This un-Biblical practice put some men in charge of multiple churches – which made these men politically powerful in the Roman Republic – and ultimately corrupted the purpose of the church.
+This un-Biblical practice put some men in charge of multiple churches – which made these men politically powerful in the Roman Government – and ultimately ended up corrupting the purpose of the church.
 Baptists were persecuted for standing against this error and separating from churches that pledged allegiance to church hierarchy rather than to God's Word alone.

-As so-called “Christianity” became politically powerful, around 300 AD, these politically entangled churches started baptizing babies (under the unbiblical notion that baptism brings salvation) to make their churches even bigger.
-Baptists refused to acknowledge the validity of a baptism where the person had no choice in the matter (since this is not what the Bible teaches) and many Baptists were therefore killed as enemies of these “churches.”
+As this corrupted version of Christianity became politically powerful, around 300 AD, these politically entangled churches started baptizing babies to make their churches even bigger.
+Baptists refused to acknowledge the validity of a baptism where the person had no choice in the matter (since this is not what the Bible teaches) and many Baptists were therefore killed as enemies of these churches.

 Sir Isaac Newton said: “The Baptists are the only body of known Christians that have never symbolized with Rome [the Roman Catholic united ‘church’ & state].”